-Skype is a free video conferencing software you might’ve only used in your personal life before, but it actually works great for small teams too.
+Skype is a free video-conferencing software you might’ve only used in your personal life before, but it actually works great for small teams too.
 The app is stable and truly multi-platform.
 The quality is good, and screen sharing is available.

-The only limits are video calls that can handle up to 10 people and the price you have to pay for Skype phone if you want people dialling in from a landline (plans are quite affordable).
+The only limits are video calls that can handle up to 10 people and the price you have to pay for Skype phone if you want people dialing in from a landline (plans are quite affordable).
 As a bonus, since acquiring Skype, Microsoft has done a good job at integrating it into its own software ecosystem.

 When it comes to any type of software, free is the most powerful feature.
 Similarly, once you know you need a free conference call app, you should definitely give FreeConference a try.

 FreeConference allows you to call free online (international dial-in plans are available) and hold online meetings over video with up to five participants.
 The app works seamlessly just over the browser and doesn’t require any installations.
 And it’s free!